opendp/opendp/docs/source/user/application-structure.rst

 As alluded to in the :ref:`relations` section, if the relation passes for a given ``d_out``, it will also pass for any value greater than ``d_out``.

-This behavior makes it possible to solve for any one parameter using a binary search, because the relation itself acts as your predicate function.
+This behavior makes it possible to solve for any one parameter using a binary search because the relation itself acts as your predicate function.
 This is extremely powerful!